50054-cdpa/notes/fp_applicative_monad.md

 }
 ```

-In the above `Reader[R,A]` case class defines the structure of the Reader Monad,
-where `R` denotes the shared information for the computation, (source for reader), `A` denotes the output of the computation.
+In the above `Reader[R,A]` case class defines the structure of the Reader type, where `R` denotes the shared information for the computation, (source for reader), `A` denotes the output of the computation.
 We would like to define `Reader[R,_]` as a Monad instance.
 To do so, we define a type-curry version of `Reader`, i.e. `ReaderM`.

 One crucial observation is that `bind` method in `ReaderMonad` is nearly identical to `flatMap` in `Reader`, with the arguments swapped.